 To reach the islands and islets off Korcula’s coast you can take one of the regular water taxi services that leave from Korcula town’s main harbor.
 You can buy one-way tickets as you wish, or a hop-on, hop-off ticket for the whole day, for around $32, which makes sense if you want to visit more than a couple of islands.

 Badija Island Beaches

-Planning a trip to Croatia?
+Considering a trip to Croatia?
 We’d love to put together a Croatia travel package just for you.
 Get in touch to find out more!

 Ivana came to JayWay with plenty of experience in tourism, alongside a degree in Tourism and Marketing.
 Although she worked with several big British tour operators over the years, Ivana found that working with big group tours wasn’t for her, since she preferred to get to know the people she was working for, and devote time to them, so JayWay was a perfect fit.
 Ivana naturally loves to travel, and is a big foodie, but she especially loves to read a good book, and enjoy excellent Croatian wine.